 Creativity and imagination are essential to the practice of science.
 Our experiments often contain or reveal details we find beautiful, and scientists at times speak of wonder and awe in their work.
 How do these experiences affect the scientific community, and do their responses vary depending on what they believe about God?
 Using data from a recent survey and some very beautiful images, we can discuss these ideas in a way that draws both scientists and non-scientists into the conversation.

 Wonders of the living world (Science & Theology)

 Every scientist feels a sense of awe and wonder from time to time in their work.
 This is just one of the places where science can raise questions of meaning and purpose that it cannot answer by itself.
 For many Christians in the sciences, these mountain-top moments are not proof of God’s existence, but what they see in the world resonates with their beliefs, turns their attention to the character of God, and reminds them that the world has been made for a purpose.

 Who am I?
 (Psychology, Genetics & Neuroscience)

 What happens in my brain when I pray?
 What do Christian neurologists think about the idea of a soul?
 Am I just my DNA?
 If psychology can explain my religious behaviour, what does that mean for my faith?
 When a person’s brain is affected through disease or disaster, what happens to the person they once were?
-Research in neuroscience and psychology raises so many important questions for the way we see ourselves, our faith, and those around us.
+Research in genetics, neuroscience and psychology raises so many important questions for the way we see ourselves, our faith, and those around us.

 Why are we here?
 (Astronomy and Physics)